Graph Structured Operator Inequalities and Tsirelson-Type Bounds: Introduction

 A second motivation arises from structured interactions.
 In spin system and quantum network models, operators such as $\sigma_{x}\otimes\sigma_{x}+\sigma_{y}\otimes\sigma_{y}+\sigma_{z}\otimes\sigma_{z}$ represent Heisenberg type couplings, while general sums $\sum_{i}x_{i}\otimes y_{i}$ appear in lattice or graph coupled systems.
-The graph based inequalities developed here provide explicit norm estimates that scale with the interaction pattern via a simple combinatorial parameter, analogous to the role of Lieb-Robinson bounds in locality analysis \cite{MR312860,PhysRevLett.97.050401,MR2681770}.
+The graph based inequalities developed here provide explicit norm estimates that scale with the interaction pattern via a simple combinatorial parameter.
+Concretely, we establish complete graph bounds of the form